 I believe success comes through collaboration

-I am dedicated to helping athletes find success in all areas of their lives: sport, academics, work, and relationships.
+I am dedicated to helping athletes find success in all areas of their lives: sport, academics, work, and relationships with themselves and others.
 We work together to develop an individualized plan based upon goals we identify together.
 These plans can be short-term (during the competitive season) or long-term (year-long periodized mental training plans corresponding to physical training plans).

 Given mental health factors may also impact performance, I also work with athletes to optimize their mental health.
-We also address factors that may impact mental health, such as sleep, priority management, and stress management.
+We address a variety of factors that may impact mental health, such as sleep, priority management, and stress management.

 Because I take confidentiality very seriously, I do not disclose the athletes or teams with whom I work.
 I also do not post testimonials about my work with others, as I believe it is best to not give information that could identify my clients.

 Erin Haugen, PhD, LP, CMPC, is a licensed clinical psychologist and sport psychologist in Grand Forks, ND.
 She is passionate about sport performance, athlete mental health, interprofessional practice, and professional well-being.
 Her enthusiastic, approachable, and practical style are assets when helping others.

 Dr. Haugen has a PhD in clinical psychology and is a Certified Mental Performance Consultant (CMPC) through the Association for Applied Sport Psychology.
-She completed her pre-doctoral internship at River Valley Services/Connecticut Valley Hospital in Middletown, CT and her post-doctoral residency at the University of California, Davis Medical Center in Sacramento, CA. She regularly works with athletes from over 20 different sports from recreational to elite (Olympic and professional) levels and specializes in working with college student-athletes.
+She completed her pre-doctoral internship at River Valley Services/Connecticut Valley Hospital in Middletown, CT and post-doctoral residency at the University of California, Davis Medical Center in Sacramento, CA. She works with athletes from over 20 different sports from recreational to elite (Olympic and professional) levels and specializes in working with collegiate student-athletes.